 Nurse, DpL, MLP, MSc, PhD.
 Since 2011 Head of Research in the Department of Hematology & Unit of Nursing Research/Development at Zealand University Hospital.
 Since the 1980s, employed in various nursing management positions at different levels, but always with clinical practice as a starting point and focus area.
 In terms of research, the focus is also clinical practice and applied research (primarily action research), where problems at both an organisational, health professional and patient-oriented level are the subject of research.

-FOREWORD BY BRENDAN MCCORMACK
+FOREWORD BY BRENDAN McCORMACK

 Author: Brendan McCormack, Professor, Head of The Susan Wakil School of Nursing and Midwifery (inc. Sydney Nursing School) & Dean, Faculty of Medicine and Health, The University of Sydney.
+Adjunct Professor at University of Southern Denmark.